 Anyone who leads helps set the tone and create the culture of an organisation.
-Many of us are leaders, whether in a senior role running a large health and care organisation, managing a department or team, or leading on a shift, providing home-based support or particular project.
+Many of us are leaders, whether in a senior role running a large healthcare organisation, managing a department or team, or leading on a shift or particular project.

-There are more than 1.3 million of us working in the NHS and more than double this in health and care organisations.
+There are more than 1.3 million of us working in the NHS.
 How we each feel about coming to work, whether we choose to stay or decide to leave our employment is largely down to the leadership we experience.
-Our NHS People Plan asks us to be better at how we do this.
-Our focus on system working asks us all to collaborate across new boundaries and partnerships.
+Our People Plan asks us to be better at how we do this.
+Our focus on system working asks us to lead across new boundaries and partnerships.

-Increasingly we are working in hybrid ways, including remotely.
+Increasingly we are working remotely.
 It is essential that we still practice these behaviours in our on-line interactions with our colleagues, with teams we may not know or with people we have never met in person.